 - Ask the originator to be more specific – Sounds helpful, Never is.
 Never.

-But if you can articulate your problem in a positive way, spend some time diagnosing the root cause of the problem, and then protect the idea from the obvious traps that lie ahead in most business, then that’s a good idea to grow your business.
+But if you can articulate your problem in a positive way, spend some time diagnosing the root cause of the problem, and then protect the idea from the obvious traps that lie ahead in most businesses, then you are onto a good way to grow your business.